- Cama-i, quyana tailuci!

 Teacher of the Year

-2021 Alaska Teacher of the Year Nomination Period is OPEN!
+2024-2025 Alaska Teacher of the Year Nomination Period is CLOSED!
+The 2026 winner will be announced in May.

 Alaska has many outstanding teachers that are worthy of this award.
 The Alaska Teacher of the Year (TOY) Program gives us an exciting opportunity to identify Alaska’s best teachers!
 Any interested Alaska citizen may make nominations for the Alaska Teacher of the Year.
 The Alaska TOY Program is an excellent way to acknowledge the expertise, skills, accomplishments, and professionalism of teachers within your school.
-Nomination period closes on March 15, 2020.
-Click here to access the nomination form.
+The nomination period is currently closed.
+Please check back next year to nominate an educator.

-2020 Teacher of the Year – Amy Gallaway
+Pete Daley - 2026 Teacher of the Year

 Contact Us